Aleksandar Džikić: KK Partizan youth system

 Džikić began his coaching career in 1991 by getting hired to a staff position within the KK Partizan youth system, assisting youth team head coach Dragan Dragosavac.
 Working with youth prospects such as sixteen-year-olds Predrag Drobnjak and Aleksandar Čubrilo, the youth team assistant coach soon got the opportunity to even coach the Partizan youth squad after Dragosavac left.

-After Dragosavac, young Džikić assisted subsequent Partizan youth team head coaches Petar Rodić (1992-1993) and Nenad Trajković (1993-1994).
+After Dragosavac, young Džikić assisted subsequent Partizan youth team head coaches Petar Rodić (1992–1993) and Nenad Trajković (1993–1994).

 Beovuk

-In 1994, Džikić accepted KK Beovuk's offer of becoming head coach Milan "Miša" Lakić's first assistant with further coaching responsibilities in the club's youth system featuring talented prospects, some of whom — Dejan Milojević, Predrag Savović, and Ognjen Aškrabić — would go on to notable basketball careers.
+In 1994, Džikić accepted KK Beovuk's offer of becoming head coach Milan "Miša" Lakić's first assistant with further coaching responsibilities in the club's youth system featuring talented prospects, some of whom – Dejan Milojević, Predrag Savović, and Ognjen Aškrabić – would go on to notable basketball careers.

 During summer 1997, twenty-six-year-old Džikić became Beovuk's head coach, his first head coaching experience.
 He stayed at the job for two seasons (1997–98 and 1998–99) leading the team in FR Yugoslavia's second-tier basketball league.

 Assistant at KK Partizan

-In summer 1999, Džikić returned to KK Partizan in an assistant coaching capacity, a move facilitated by the club's incoming head coach Nenad Trajković — Džikić's old boss from their time coaching in the club's youth system.
+In summer 1999, Džikić returned to KK Partizan, this time as the first team's assistant coach, a move facilitated by the club's incoming head coach Nenad Trajković — Džikić's old boss from their time coaching in the club's youth system.

 Trajković lasted only a season and Darko Russo took over the head coaching post in summer 2000 while Džikić remained in the assistant role.

 In summer 2001 Duško Vujošević returned as Partizan's head coach after ten years away from the club, and Džikić once again continued in his assistant role – contributing to the team's four consecutive Serbia and Montenegro league titles from 2002 to 2005.

 From August 2002, Džikić's public profile in Serbia got raised as he began writing an online blog/column on B92.net.
 Written with irregular frequency, the column would continue until November 2007.

 While assisting Vujošević at Partizan, Džikić got his first taste of the NBA through Summer League in 2003.
 He ended up on two different coaching staffs that summer – Seattle's and San Antonio's – first with the SuperSonics for three weeks in Los Angeles, working under head coach Nate McMillan and his assistants Dwane Casey and Dean Demopoulos.
 A few days after Seattle's summer league participation ended, Džikić went to Salt Lake City to join San Antonio's coaching staff featuring head coach Gregg Popovich in addition to his assistants Mike Brown, Mike Budenholzer, Brett Brown, Joe Prunty, and video coordinator James Borrego.